tpalmer75/byutickets-drupal/README.md

 All JS (including Modernizr, but not including jQuery) are included in js/script.js

+Relevant images (for header, footer, and background) are found in the img directory

 Fonts are included through typography.com with the first referenced style sheet.
 When we have a final URL we can enable the fonts for the site.

 Sass files are included for development convenience, as well as config.rb for compass